 Here’s a look at traditional shaving cream from a tube:

 When using this shaving cream, it can either be applied as a hand lather or loaded into a shaving brush.
 You will only need about an almond-sized amount when shaving facial hair.

 For comparison, here’s a look at traditional shaving cream in a tub form:

-For this form of shaving cream, you can either scoop out the shaving cream with your finger or load the shaving brush bristles’ tips in a few swirls.
+For this form of shaving cream, you can either scoop out the cream with your finger or load the shaving brush bristles’ tips in a few swirls.

 Very similar to a standard bar of soap, shaving soap is made in a hard, puck-like form: